NathanNorth/botw-freecam/README.md

 Tab / Square / X			Decelerate temporarily
 F7					Unlock the character (Locks the camera)
 ----- Sequence keys -----
+N/M					Select points in the sequence
+B					Move camera to selected point in sequence
+INSERT					Insert a point at current index (if point already exists items shift right) END					Replace the point at your currently selected index DELETE					Remove the point at your currently selected index

 F8					Breaks a current sequence playing
 F9					Add a point to the sequence
 F10					Plays the sequence